vicwomg/pikaraoke/README.md

 If there's a keyboard attached, you can exit pikaraoke by pressing "esc".
 You can toggle fullscreen mode by pressing "f"

 Make sure you are connected to the same network/wifi.
 You can then enter the shown IP or scan the QR code on your smartphone/tablet/computer to open it in a browser.
 From there you should see the PiKaraoke web interface.
-It is hopefully pretty self-explanitory, but if you really need some help:
+It is hopefully pretty self-explanatory, but if you really need some help:

 ## Web UI

 ### Home

 - View Now Playing and Next tracks
 - Access controls to repeat, pause, skip and control volume
+- (only when --use-vlc option is used) Transpose slider to change playback pitch

 ### Queue